littleli/scoop-clojure/README.md

 ## Scoop directory

 This scoop bucket is also listed in [Scoop directory](https://rasa.github.io/scoop-directory/by-bucket.html#littleli_scoop-clojure) where to check other useful buckets with tons of packaged software.

+## Contributor Code of Conduct

+This project adheres to No Code of Conduct.
+We are all adults.
+I accept anyone's contributions.
+Nothing else matters.

+For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.